 You will get consistent results if you weigh ingredients — especially the flour.
 Digital kitchen scales are inexpensive, yet so effective.

 No one scoops and measures flour with the same results.
-But everyone can weigh 14 ounces of flour with the same results.
+But everyone can weigh 396 grams of flour with the same results.

 Use a 1:3 cinnamon sugar ratio.
 This is 1 teaspoon of cinnamon to every 3 teaspoons (1 tablespoon) of sugar.
 This is the ideal ratio to taste the cinnamon, but not be overwhelmed by it.